Progressive Visual Prompt Learning with Contrastive Feature Re-formation: Methodology

-\paragraph{Visual Prompting Tuning} \cite{VPT} inserts learnable token embeddings (visual prompts) into the input latent space of ViT \cite{vit}, and tunes them while freezes model backbone.
-In VPT, Two types of visual prompting are designed: VPT-Shallow and VPT-Deep.
-And VPT-Deep is proved to perform better on transfer learning tasks.
-Formally, denoting a collection of $m$ learnable $d$-dimension prompts as $P_{i}=\{p_i^k\in \mathbb{R}^d|k=1,2,...,m\}$ for the $i_{th}$ layer $L_i$, VPT-Deep displays the prompt insertion in a ViT \cite{vit} with $N$ layers as:
+\textbf{Visual Prompting Tuning}~\citep{VPT} inserts learnable token embeddings (visual prompts) into the input latent space of ViT~\citep{vit} and tunes them while freezing model backbone.
+VPT proposes two types of visual prompting: VPT-Shallow and VPT-Deep, with the latter proving to perform better on transfer learning tasks.
+Formally, denoting a collection of $m$ learnable $d$-dimension prompts as $P_{i}=\{p_i^k\in \mathbb{R}^d|k=1,2,...,m\}$ and the original input embeddings $X_{i-1}$ for the $i$-th layer $L_i$, VPT-Deep displays the prompt insertion in a ViT~\citep{vit} with $N$ layers as:

-And $X_i$ represents the original input embeddings for the $(i+1)_{th}$ layer.
-However, we found the training process of VPT-Deep is tough: the independent learning of prompts in each layer may confuse the direction of optimization, increasing the difficulty of training and making the model sensitive to hyper-parameters.
-Besides, the random initialized prompts at each layer in VPT is likely to cause large perturbations to the model output, which brings a high risk of catastrophic forgetting.
+Despite VPT being verified to be effective in visual backbones as ViT~\citep{vit}, we found the training of VPT-Deep in VLMs is much more challenging: the independent learning of prompts in each layer may confuse the direction of optimization, increasing the difficulty of training and making the model sensitive to hyper-parameters.
+Additionally, the randomly initialized prompts at each layer in VPT are likely to cause significant perturbations to the model output, which increases the risk of catastrophic forgetting and overfitting.